 - 1. Create the depot with p4 depot depotname. - 2.
 Set the Type: to remote. - 3.
-Direct your Perforce server to contact the remote Perforce server by providing the remote server's name and listening port in the Address: field.

-A remote server's host and port are specified in the $\tt Address:$ field just as though it were a P4PORT setting.

-4. Set the Map: field to map into the desired portion of the remote server's namespace.

-For remote depots, the mapping contains a subdirectory relative to the remote depot namespace.
-For example, //depot/outbound/... maps to the outbound subdirectory of the depot named depot hosted on the remote server.

-The Map: field must contain a single line pointing to this subdirectory, specified in depot syntax, and containing the "..." wildcard on its right side.

-If you are unfamiliar with client views and mappings, see the Perforce User's Guide for general information about how Perforce mappings work.
+Direct your Perforce server to contact the remote Perforce server by providing the remote server's name and listening port in the Address: field. - A remote server's host and port are specified in the Address: field just as though it were a P4PORT setting. - 4.
+Set the Map: field to map into the desired portion of the remote server's namespace. - For remote depots, the mapping contains a subdirectory relative to the remote depot namespace.
+For example, //depot/outbound/... maps to the outbound subdirectory of the depot named depot hosted on the remote server. - The Map: field must contain a single line pointing to this subdirectory, specified in depot syntax, and containing the "..." wildcard on its right side. - If you are unfamiliar with client views and mappings, see the Perforce User's Guide for general information about how Perforce mappings work. - 5.
+The Suffix: field does not apply to remote depots; ignore this field.